-School of Business and Public Management Academic Commons North 204 912-279-5852
+School of Business and Public Management

+Department of Criminal Justice, Public Policy & Management

+Academic Commons North 204

+912-279-5852

+Faculty Contact:

-Dr. Heather Farley 279-4569
+Dr. Heather Farley, Chair

+912-279-4569

+hfarley@ccga.edu

-The future environment faced by nonprofit organizations will be one of increasing complexity, rising expectations and community needs, and the challenge of decreasing resources.
-Designed with input from key public and private partners in the coastal region, the Bachelor of Public Management (BSPM) prepares students to manage and lead nonprofit organization in this dynamic environment.
-Rare for baccalaureate degrees and unique for the Southeast Georgia region, the BSPM will provide students with key management competencies and decision skills to support a wide range of organizations and complex programs and policies.
-Program graduates will help address the growing need in the nonprofit sector for more employees and professional skills.
+Public and nonprofit organizations face an environment of increasing complexity, rising expectations, and yet, unpredictable resources.
+The Bachelor of Science in Public Management (BSPM) is successfully preparing students to face the challenges of managing and leading dynamic government and nonprofit organizations.
+Rare for baccalaureate degrees and unique for the Southeast Georgia region, the BSPM provides students with key management competencies and decision-skills to support a wide range of organizations and complex policies.
+Program graduates will help address the growing need in these sectors for employees with strong management skills and a public service mindset.